AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 All strings and levels are stored in program memory.

 Each level, and the state of the board, is represented by a 16-bit unsigned integer.
 Litterally 16 1's or 0's.
-This makes it takeup very little ram.
+This makes it takeup very little space.
 To compute a solution for a given board a matrix vector multiplication needs to be performed.
 The 16x16 matrix is composed of only 1's and 0's so to save space I store it as an array of 16 bit integers.